nuejs/www/blog/tailwind-misinformation-engine/index.md

 [media]: //www.stubbornella.org/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/

-Adam, however, interpreted the article quite differently.
-Instead of moving towards more generic semantic names, he went in the opposite direction and created a whole new styling language to be stuffed inside the class attribute:
+Adam, however, interpreted content-independent class names quite differently.
+Instead of moving towards more generic semantic names, he decided to create a full-blown language to inline styling rules directly to HTML:

 [code]
   <!-- "uilist" -->
   <div class="
-    sticky top-0 z-40 w-full backdrop-blur flex-none
+  > sticky top-0 z-40 w-full backdrop-blur flex-none
-    transition-colors duration-500 lg:z-50 lg:border-b
+  > transition-colors duration-500 lg:z-50 lg:border-b
-    bg-white/95 supports-backdrop-blur:bg-white/60
+  > bg-white/95 supports-backdrop-blur:bg-white/60
-    dark:bg-transparent">
+  > dark:bg-transparent">

     <!-- "uilist-item" -->
     <span class="
-      py-4 border-b border-slate-900/10 lg:px-8
+  >   py-4 border-b border-slate-900/10 lg:px-8
-      lg:border-0 dark:border-slate-300/10 px-4">
+  >   lg:border-0 dark:border-slate-300/10 px-4">
       ...
     </span>
   </div>

-This kind of syntax was never heard of.
-Nicholas never suggested adding visual information directly to the element, let alone building a styling language like this.
+Nobody saw that coming!
+Especially from __that__ article.
+Nicholas never suggested coupling visual information to elements, let alone building an entire styling language like this.
 On the contrary: inline/atomic styling is the polar opposite of re-usable CSS.

+*But Adam used the article as a marketing vehicle to prove that his idea was based on some legit technological theorem*.

-But Adam used the article to amplify his agenda.
-He made us believe that the language he created was a prime example of Nicholas' thinking.
+But it wasn't.
+Instead, he made us believe that the language he created was a prime example of Nicholas' thinking.
 And because Nicolas is working at Twitter, "you know a huge site", his take on CSS works for everyone, right? ¯\\_(ツ)_/¯

 That was out of the ordinary in the open-source community where people tend to respect others' work.

-Adam started looking for more proof and validity to his straw-man argument.
-He wrote an article called [CSS utility classes and "Separation of Concerns"][adam] to demonstrate how this new obscure syntax leads to more maintainable CSS.
+Because the sentence from Nicolas was all he had, Adam needed to fabricate more proof and validity to his straw-man argument.
+He decided to rewrite the rules of styling himself.
+This article carries a title [CSS utility classes and "Separation of Concerns"][adam].
+It demonstrates, with cleverly chosen examples, how the new obscure syntax leads to more maintainable CSS.

 [adam]: //adamwathan.me/css-utility-classes-and-separation-of-concerns/